-The Pakistani music scene has definitely changed over time, with newer genres and artists emerging for the millennials.
-In the 80’s and 90’s, a cultural wave stormed through the land and led to the birth of energetic musical fusions of East and West.
+The Pakistani music scene has changed over time, with newer genres and artists are emerging for the millennials.
+In the ’80s and ’90s, a cultural wave stormed through the land and led to the birth of energetic musical fusion of East and West.

 This was the age of rebellion where the underground music scene flared and came the arrival of new artists into the scene.
 Singers such as Vital Signs, Junoon, Nazia Hassan, to name a few, were the crème de la crème of the industry.

-However, these old songs will definitely never be forgotten, considering the impact they have had and will continue to have on the masses.
-The term, ‘out with the old and in with the new’, couldn’t be more wrong as it’s clear to see that these songs will truly never go out of style.
+However, these old songs will never be forgotten, considering the impact they have had and will continue to have on the masses.
+The term ‘out with the old and in with the new’ couldn’t be more wrong as it’s clear to see that these songs will honestly always be on our playlists.

 Check out all the golden musical memories here!